 Some time ago I reached out to Peggy Mead from Sew House Seven; I was very interested in her business, which is designing and selling beautiful modern clothing patterns.
 As it happens, I found one of her lovely patterns on Etsy, where I have my other shop, while I was in the optimistic 'let's learn how to make our own clothes' phase early in the 2020 lockdown.

 We cooked up the idea of working on a little project together - a sort of creative back and forth between my fabric dye and her newest dress design.
 It didn't turn out at all as I had imagined at first, but it was a really fun experiment.
 I love the process of working creatively on a project together with other designers and makers!

 My first step was to choose a fabric and this being summer (at least it was when we started), a linen seemed a good choice.
 I work mostly with silk and knew this would be a bit of a challenge, since animal and plant-fibres take colour quite differently.
 I wanted a pretty colour that would be as stable as possible through multiple washes and wearings, so I chose a blue-grey I make with tannic acid and iron.
 This is that colour on silk.

-On the linen it expressed itself with a lot more blue and came out a pretty mauve-grey, which pleased me - and relieved Peggy (I don't think she was too impressed when I told her I planned to make a GREY linen!).
+On the linen it expressed itself with a lot more red and came out a pretty mauve-grey, which pleased me - and relieved Peggy (I don't think she was too impressed when I told her I planned to make a GREY linen!).

 Peggy took that fabric and rustled up the most beautiful dress for me!